-CAUWW is a joint program launched with Inter-American University in San Juan, PR, that provides students interested in working within the community arts field courses taught by renowned experts culturally grounded in the arts, public policy and best practices that have made positive and significant contributions to diverse marginalized communities.
-The month long summer intensive course of study focuses on the legacy of the civil rights, cultural equity, social and economic justice movements and their continuing impact.
+CAUWW is a joint program launched with Inter-American University in San Juan, PR, that provides students interested in working within the community arts field with courses taught by renowned experts in the arts, public policy, and best practices, who have made significant contributions to diverse marginalized communities.
+The month-long summer intensive course focuses on the legacy of the civil rights, cultural equity, social and economic justice movements and their continuing impact.

-The courses include a historical analysis of the challenges that motivated the emergence of the field, the role of founding artists and cultural workers in establishing community base programs and organizations.
-Students will meet and work with policymakers, scholars, community arts advocates, artists and cultural workers to collectively work and develop strategies for contributing to their communities and the broader society to assure equity at all levels of society.
+The courses include a historical analysis of the challenges that motivated the emergence of the field of community arts, and the role of founding artists and cultural workers in establishing community-based programs and organizations.
+Students will meet and work with policymakers, scholars, community arts advocates, artists and cultural workers to collectively develop strategies for contributing to their communities and for assuring equity at all levels of society.

-Central to the process is the commitment to embrace and honor the cultural histories; traditions and evolving transformations that inform the aesthetic and artistic expressions of the diversity of communities of color and poor white culturally grounded communities.
-CAUWW has at its fundamental theoretical approach and praxis values that underlie the global spectrum of cultural experiences that is the core of achieving cultural equity.
+CAUWW is committed to honoring the cultural histories, traditions, and transformations that inform the aesthetic expressions of diverse of communities of color.
+Its fundamental theoretical approach and praxis value the global spectrum of cultural experiences and aim to promote cultural equity.